2310 Criteria for Immediate or Expedited Responses to Service Requests

 2342 Screening for Personal Attendant Services (PAS)

-Revision 21-3; Effective September 1, 2021
+Revision 24-3; Effective July 1, 2024

-Program Standard: Staff must screen all applicants and recipients for potential eligibility for Primary Home Care (PHC) and Community Attendant Services (CAS) before referring to Family Care (FC) or continuing with an authorization for FC.
+Program Standard: Staff must screen all applicants and recipients for potential eligibility for Primary Home Care (PHC) and Community Attendant Services (CAS) before referring to Family Care (FC) or continuing with authorization for FC.
 When appropriate, make a referral for PHC or CAS eligibility services.

 Screening Initial Applicants

-Determine if the applicant is currently receiving Medicaid before the initial interview.
+Before the initial interview, determine if the applicant is currently receiving Medicaid.
 If the person is active on Medicaid, explore eligibility for PHC using the additional screening criteria to determine if a referral to PHC is appropriate.

 Screening Ongoing FC Cases for PHC or CAS